philiphagg/explora-dora/README.md

 ### Views
-      Addpost - a view where u can add a post CollectionView - a view of each users private collectibles FeedView - shows the feed of all the users latest posts HighscoreView - A high score list of all the users based on users collectibles LoginView - A view over the login screen MapView1 - File should be renamed, but is the map view MapViewNavigator - experimental file
+      Addpost - a view where u can add a post CollectionView - a view of each users private collectibles CameraView - a view of the camera usage
-      Navigationbar - responsible for navigating the user and routing ProfileView - Show the profile to the user ProgressView - shows the progress to the user
+      FeedView - a view the feed of all the users latest posts HighscoreView - a view of high score list of all the users based on users collectibles LoginView - a view over the login screen MapView1 - a view of the exploration map ProfileView - a view showing the user's profile ProgressView - a view of the progress made during exploration.

 ### Component
       Button - containing the button function